 Citing your sources requires at least two things: in-text citations and a bibliography or reference list.
 The in-text citations provide a little information to the reader without taking up a lot of space on your page and lead the reader to a corresponding complete citation in your reference list or bibliography.

-There are many styles of citations that all have different formats.
-However, they will all have a format for in-text citations and full citations for the reference list or bibliography.
-The most common ones are listed below; if you need to use a citation style not listed here, see our Citation Help Research Guide or contact a librarian for help.
+The most common styles are listed below; if you need to use a citation style not listed here, see our Citation Help Research Guide or contact a librarian for help.

 Modern Languages Association (MLA) Format